 What resources will I receive?

-To help your development and to complete the course, you will receive the accompanying Archery Instructor Handbook.
+To help your development and to complete the course, all participants will receive an Archery GB Award Handbook.

 What should I wear?